johnjilly689/repository_name-means-project-name/README.md

 the repository is being created to learn about Git and Github author - john
 <br>
-edit file option is to edit the github repo
+edit file option is to edit the github repo <br>
+html tags can be use to style the repo readme